openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ## Install Android Studio

 Install [Android Studio](https://developer.android.com/studio/install.html) and setup during first start.
+Install the older version 3.1.3 from the [download archive](https://developer.android.com/studio/archive) if you want it to look exactly like the screens here (recommended for newbies!).
+Newer versions may behave slightly differently.

 Select "Do not import settings" as you have not used it before.